mbrukman/a-conceptual-overview-of-asyncio/2-conceptual-overview-part-2.md

 ## `await`-ing Tasks & Futures

-Futures have an important method: `__await__`.
+Future defines an important method: `__await__`.
 Here is the actual, entire implementation found in `asyncio.futures.Future`.
 It's okay if it doesn't make complete sense now, we'll go through it in detail in the control-flow example.

 ```python
 1  class Future: